-ITEM NORMS OF ASSISTANCE 2 3 GRATUITOUS RELIEF a) Ex-Gratia payment to families of deceased persons. relief operations or associated in preparedness activities, subject to certification regarding cause of death from appropriat authority.
-In the case of an Indian citizen who loses his life due to notified natural calamity in a foreign country, his family would not be paid this relief.
-In the case of a Foreign citizen who loses his life due to a notified natural calamity within the territory of India, his family would also not be paid this relief. b) Ex-Gratia payment for loss of a limb or eye(s).
+SNO ITEM NORMS OF ASSISTANCE 1 2 3 1 I GRATUITOUS RELIEF a) Ex-Gratia payment to families of deceased persons.
+Rs.1.50 lakh per deceased person including those involved in relief operations or associated in preparedness activities, subject to certification regarding cause of death from appropriate authority. • In the case of an Indian citizen who loses his life due to notified natural calamity in a foreign country, his famil would not be paid this relief.
+In the case of a Foreign citizen who loses his life due to notified natural calamity within the territory of India, hi family would also not be paid this relief. b) Ex-Gratia payment for loss of a limb or eye(s).
 Rs.
 43,500/- per person, when the disability is between 40% and 80%.
 Rs.
 62,000/- per person, when the disability is more than 80%.
-Subject to certification by a doctor from a hospital or dispensary of Government, regarding extent and cause of disability. c) Grievous injury requiring hospitalization Rs.
-9,300/- per person requiring hospitalization for more than a week.
+Subject to certification by a doctor from a hospital or dispensary of Government, regarding extent and cause of disability.
+Paris . c) Grievous injury requiring hospitalization Rs.
+9,300/- per person requiring hospitalization for more than a week. a Rs.
+3,100/- per person requiring hospitalization for less than a week.
+1 T T T T d) Clothing and utensils/ house-hold goods, for families whose houses have been washed away/ fully damaged/severely, inundated for more than a week due to a natural calamity. e) Gratuitous relief for families in dire need of immediate sustenance after a calamity.
+GR to be provided to those who have no food reserves, or whose food reserves have been wiped out in a calamity, and who have no other immediate means of support.
 Rs.
-3,100/- per person requiring hospitalization for less than a week. d) Clothing and utensils/ house-hold goods, Rs.1,300/- per family, for loss of clothing. washed away/ fully damaged/severely/ inundated for more than a week due to a natural calamity.
-Rs.1,400/- per family, for loss of utensils/ household goods.
-GR to be provided to those who have no food reserves, or whose food reserves have been wiped out in a calamity, and who have no Rs.
 40/- per adult and Rs.
 30/- per child, not housed in relief camps.
 State Govt. will certify that (i) these persons have no food reserve, or their food reserves have been wiped out in the calamity, and (ii) identified beneficiaries are not housed in relief camps.
-Further State Government will provide the basis and process for arriving at such beneficiaries district-wise. outer manediate theans of support.
+Further State Government will provide the basis and process for arriving at such beneficiaries district-wise.
 Period for providing gratuitous relief will be as per assessment of the State Executive Committee (SEC) and the Central Team (in case of NDRF).
-The default period of assistance will upto to 30 days, which may be extended upto 60 days in the first instance, if required, and subsequently upto 90 days in case of drought/pest attack. d) Clothing and utensils/ house-hold goods/ for families whose houses have been washed away/ fully damaged/severely/ inundated for more than a week due to a natural calamity.
-GR to be provided to those who have no food reserves, or whose food reserves have been washed as the control of the
+The default period of assistance will upto to 30 days, which may be extended upto 60 days in the first instance, if required, and subsequently upto 90 days in case of drought/pest attack.